OpenClaw & Airlock Gateway

 Fail modes

-With failMode: "closed", timeouts and gateway errors block execution; "open" allows through in those cases.
-Revoked or stale pairing, and quota errors, are blocked regardless of fail mode.
+With failMode: "closed" (default), timeouts and gateway errors block execution; "open" allows through in those cases.
+Revoked or stale pairing and quota errors are blocked regardless of fail mode.

 Security notes